Now enrolling K-10 full-time and homeschool classes!

 Director of Classical Christian Education

-Anne Poortenga (BA, Calvin University; PhD University of Notre Dame)
+Anne Poortenga (B.A., Calvin University; PhD University of Notre Dame)

 Mrs. Poortenga earned her BA from Calvin College in Philosophy and Business and a PhD in Philosophy from the University of Notre Dame.
 She is a co-founder of Trinitas and has served in various volunteer administrative, curricular, and extra-curricular roles since 2006.
 She currently serves as a member of our executive leadership team.
 She is co-author of The Story of Ethics: Fulfilling Our Human Nature and a coordinator of Teaching as Formation: Faith, Virtue, and Story, a workshop for classical school educators at Calvin University.
 She previously taught college philosophy classes and also taught in and coordinated her church’s K-2 Worship Center for twenty-five years.
 Mrs. Poortenga loves classical education, and she delights in her time spent with the students, staff, and families of Trinitas.
 She and her husband have five children who have graduated from Trinitas and remember their time here fondly.